-The Tampa Convention center is centrally located in the heart of Tampa’s Downtown, with many walkable attractions nearby and several transportations options for visitors wishing to explore neighboring areas.
+The Tampa Convention center is centrally located in the heart of Tampa’s Downtown, with many walkable attractions nearby and several transportation options for visitors wishing to explore neighboring areas.
 To start planning your trip, find area information below.

 Tampa Riverwalk: Just steps from the Tampa Convention Center’s Channel entrance, is the Tampa Riverwalk—a 2.4 mile waterfront walking/biking path that follows the Hillsborough River.
 The Riverwalk connects the Tampa Convention Center to many other walkable attractions in Tampa’s downtown, including the Tampa Bay History Center, Amalie Arena, Curtis Hixon Waterfront Park, the Straz Center, and more.